Komaki-City Komaki Castle

 Komaki Castle, A Design For Future Greatness

-Komaki Castle is a small but historically important castle just north of Nagoya city.
-The first of the Three Unifiers, the warlord Oda Nobunaga, built Komaki Castle in 1563 during his expansionist efforts and plans to defeat the neighboring warlord, Saito Tatsuoki and taking the province of Mino, modern day Gifu Prefecture.
+Komaki Castle is a small but historically important castle just north of Nagoya City.
+The first of the Three Unifiers, the warlord Oda Nobunaga, built Komaki Castle in 1563 during his expansionist efforts and plans to defeat the neighboring warlord, Saito Tatsuoki and take the province of Mino, modern day Gifu Prefecture.

 Nobunaga was aware his retainers would not readily agree with moving their base from the long established Kiyosu Castle, and so he suggested constructing a new fortress on the steep and difficult Mt.
 Ninomiya in Inuyama.
 As expected, his men baulked at the idea, and so he suggested Komaki instead.
 Unable to refuse their lord a second time, Komaki was decided upon.